luchichang/CICD-Automated-Pipelines/Tekton/01. Tekton Base Pipeline/README.md

 ```bash
   tkn pipeline start --show-log <pipeline name>
 ```
-( NOTE: You can list the created pipeline by running
+Parameters can be passed when pipeline start with "-p" option followed by parameter name and value ( NOTE: You can list the created pipeline by running
 ```bash
   tkn pipeline list
 ```
 )